Sokoban Random Walk: From Environment Reshaping to Trapping Crossover

 \textit{Conclusion:} We have investigated the trapping behavior of a Sokoban walker that has a limited ability to modify its environment by pushing a few obstacles.
 We showed that the survival probability $S(n)$ that the walker has not yet been trapped by time $n$ exhibits a stretched-exponential relaxation in both one and two dimensions, with exponents scaling as $n^{1/3}$ and $n^{1/2}$ respectively.
 Both of them match with the corresponding exponent in the BVDV formula.
 However, the accompanying prefactors both within and outside the exponential differ significantly from those in the BVDV framework.
-Furthermore, the small to moderate time behavior for $S(n)$ is different from that of $\phi(n)$, for which the Rosenstock approximation works well \cite{Rosenstock, Anlauf1984,zumofen1983}.
-After this, using the average trap size as a proxy, we identified a new trapping transition that replaces the classical percolation transition.
-This transition occurs at a characteristic density $\rho_* \approx 0.55$ and separates two distinct regimes: a self-trapping regime at low density, where the walker dynamically constructs its own trap, and a pre-existing trapping regime at high density, where confinement arises from the initial arrangement of obstacles.
-Notably, many of the emergent trapping features remain insensitive to modifications in the pushing dynamics, suggesting a fundamental universality governing the Sokoban-type walkers.
+Furthermore, the small to moderate time behavior for $S(n)$ is different from that of $\phi(n)$, for which the Rosenstock approximation works well \cite{Rosenstock, Anlauf1984,zumofen1983}. \\

+\blueww{After this, using the average trap size as a proxy, we identified a dynamical trapping crossover that replaces the classical percolation transition in the Sokoban model.
+The crossover occurs at a density $\rho_* \approx 0.55$ and separates two distinct regimes: a self-trapping regime at low density, where the walker dynamically constructs its own trap, and a pre-existing trapping regime at high density, where confinement arises from the initial arrangement of obstacles.} \\